© WEP 2020

-For programs commencing in January and August, a two-night arrival program in Copenhagen or Oslo (numbers permitting)
+For January and August programs, a two-night arrival program in Copenhagen or Oslo

 In Denmark students attend either a 'Folkeskole', 'state vocational training school' or 'gymnasium' high school.
 While students can be placed in any of these schools, gymnasium is the most common.